scrum-1/horosim/docs/Installation.md

 The program tries to find CoppeliaSim in the port 19997.
 If it is not found, it automatically tries the port 10000.
 Try to set the CoppeliaSim port to 10000 (in the remoteApiConnections.txt file), restart CoppeliaSim and run your program.

 If it still does not work, try to change the port to a bigger number instead that the default 19997 (like 25876 for example).
-You have to change the port in line 83 of main.cpp (in folder Arduino2VrepSim\vrep\cores\VrepSim_corefiles) and in Vrep (remoteApiConnections.txt file, and restart Vrep).
+You have to change the port in line 83 of main.cpp (in folder Arduino2VrepSim\vrep\cores\VrepSim_corefiles) and in CoppeliaSim (remoteApiConnections.txt file, and restart CoppeliaSim).

 ### Try to test the CoppeliaSim examples ###